Key data has shown that the demand for AI talent remains strong despite the economic crunch caused by the COVID-19 pandemic.

 Building capabilities in-house:

-Many organizations prefer to source AI professionals externally rather than investing in training for internal resources.
-However, early AI adopters believe that internal development is key for building strong and robust AI systems.
+Many organizations prefer to source AI professionals externally rather than invest in training for internal resources.
+However, early AI adopters believe that internal development is key to for building robust AI systems.
 Two-thirds of early AI adopters are training their developers to create new AI solutions.
 Moreover, these innovators are also facilitating training for general employees to help them use AI in their everyday roles.
 Many larger enterprises are investing heavily in digital literacy for their employees.
 For example, tech giant Amazon has dedicated $700 million to upskilling its US employees with tech skills.
 Major organizations are seeing significant value in building their AI capabilities in-house to foster their competitive advantage.

 When developing an internal or external team, ensure that you put together a multidisciplinary team that balances different backgrounds – this is key for reducing bias in modeling.
 Studies have shown that AI systems significantly perpetuate gender and racial biases that can affect modelling.
 The need for diverse teams is critical to avoid any bias when building machine intelligence.